 Presidential Scholars Competition

-Scholarship competition dates for high school seniors graduating in 2014 who will be new freshmen in fall 2014 are below.
-Please be aware that there are application deadlines for these competitions.
+Scholarship competition dates for high school seniors graduating in 2015 who will be new freshmen in fall 2015 will be listed in the Fall (August) of 2014.

 Watch a video with testimonials of three past winners.

 As a result of this competition, the following scholarships will be awarded:

 - Amount of award: "full-ride" includes

 - most required fees (University fee, student activity fee, one-time student athletic event fee and MacBook Pro fee for Art and Design majors)

 - room and board (living in the residence halls with the meal plan)

 - *Term of award: 8 consecutive semesters total, as long as student maintains minimum cumulative GPA of 3.0 at NMU.